nageshgithub3/Netflix-Dataset/README.md

 --> Filtering with AND and OR
 --> Seaborn Library - Bar Graph

+**Tasks**

-Task.1) Is there any Duplicate Record in this dataset?
+Task.
+1) Is there any Duplicate Record in this dataset ?
 If yes, then remove the duplicate records.
-Task.2) Is there any Null values present in any column?
+Task.
+2) Is there any Null Value present in any column ?
 Show with Heat-map.

 **QUESTIONS:**